bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/ocean-tides.md

 So then the question is what happens?
 Initially I Turn it on first, right?
-So initially I get everything for the first block, second block, third block, fourth block,

-Speaker 0: 00:21:37

-because I

-Speaker 1: 00:21:37

-was the only one mining and I'm the only one in the history, ignoring that there's a further past.
+So initially I get everything for the first block, second block, third block, fourth block, because I was the only one mining and I'm the only one in the history, ignoring that there's a further past.
 Now You turn on your miner and I've turned off mine.
 So what happens in the next block?
 Well, it's looking back at the equivalent of eight blocks, which is more than so far what we've collected.